 Can I use frozen raspberries to make this smoothie?

-Is raspberry and kale smoothie good for weight-loss?
+Is this raspberry kale smoothie good for weight loss?

-Each serving has 50% of your recommended daily intake for fibres and 30% for proteins.
-These nutrients keep you full for longer and curb hunger, thus making it easier for you to stick to your weight loss goal.
+Fibres and proteins keep you full for longer and curb hunger, thus making it easier for you to stick to your weight loss goal.

 Can I have this kale and raspberry shake if I am diabetic?

 Our kale and raspberry smoothie is suitable for people who have diabetes and those on a low-sugar/low-carb diet.

 All the ingredients we used are low in carbs and sugars and have a low glycemic index (GI).
 Moreover, we have not added any sweeteners to the smoothie.